The Many Crimes of the 'Sick Ripper,' the Worst Alleged Serial Killer in Connecticut History

 For years, police eyed Howell, now 45, for the murders, formally charging him in September.
 If he is convicted of the six additional killings, Howell will become the state’s most prolific serial killer ever, surpassing Michael Ross, who was executed in 2005 for killing eight women: six in Connecticut and two in New York.

-A burly man who did odd jobs like cutting grass in New Britain, Howell lived out of a van he allegedly dubbed the “murder mobile.”
+A burly man who did odd jobs like cutting grass for a living in New Britain, Howell lived out of a van he allegedly dubbed the “murder mobile.”

 The investigation was made easier when blood and DNA matching the missing were found in Howell’s van, a 1985 Ford Econoline, according to Wardwell.
 Howell faces nine total counts of murder, including capital felony murder charges, though Connecticut has abolished the death penalty; if convicted during trial, the maximum punishment would be life in prison without the possibility of parole.